dwyl/learn-amazon-web-services/README.md

 ![AWS instance running](https://raw.github.com/nelsonic/EC2Setup/master/screenshots/AWS-create-ec2-instance-step8-instance-running.png "AWS instance running")

 ### Connecting to your instance via SSH (Terminal/Console)

+On Mac/Linux Open your **Terminal** application and execute the follow SSH connection command:

-If you only have *one* key pair on your computer you can log into your EC2 Instance using a command:
+(If you only have *one* key pair on your computer)

 ```terminal
 ssh ubuntu@ec2-54-229-220-192.eu-west-1.compute.amazonaws.com
 ```

-Otherwise you will need to specify the key in your ssh connection request:
+If you have more than one key pair on your computer you will need to specify the key in your ssh connection request:

 ```terminal
 ssh -i ~/.ssh/nelsonic.pem ubuntu@ec2-54-229-220-192.eu-west-1.compute.amazonaws.com
 ```

+New to terminal?
+Try this guide: http://guides.macrumors.com/Terminal

 ### Install Node.js